 When considering ROI (return on investment) an organization must prepare for the inevitable conversations sparked by the mere mention of moving resources to the cloud: CAPEX vs OPEX.
-The conversation should be less about the actual mechanics of “should we stay, or should we go” and more about the realization of IT value – not value in terms of cost, but the actual value that can be achieved by correctly designing the solution.
+The conversation should be less about the actual mechanics of “should we stay, or should we go.”
+It should be more about the realization of IT value – not value in terms of cost, but the actual value that can be achieved by correctly designing the solution.

 Most organizations in the traditional CAPEX model usually fall into the first or second category, over-investing or under-investing in servers, switches, circuits and infrastructure.
 For those that over-invested, the key metrics are keeping pace with anticipated growth and making sure demand for peak capacity is met.
-In actuality, peak demand rarely happens 100% of the time, it might be only 10-30% percent of the time, and growth as it relates to capacity can be hard to predict.
+In actuality, peak demand rarely happens 100% of the time and it might be only 10-30% percent of the time.
+Growth as it relates to capacity can be hard to predict.
 For those that under-invested, the key metrics seem to be cost savings and doing more with less.

 Are you really saving all that much when you have a critical outage and it affects your reputation?
 What about the effect on employees unable to work efficiently because they‘re held back by under-specced technology?
 In some cases, the old CAPEX model with all of the resources onsite might be perfect, but the cloud allows you to expand and contract resources as needs arise.